jmigual/APATeoria/Notes/Security and Cryptography/lesson_09.md

 - Shared modulus $N$: Not a good idea!
 - Use of a small public exponent: using CRT, RSA can be broken
   - Padding is important
+- **Attacks that must be learned for the exam**:
   - Hastad's Attack
   - Franklin-Reiter Attack and Coppersmith's Generalization
   - Wiener's Attack
   - Partial Exposure Attacks
   - Fault Analysis

 ### Knowledge of $\phi(N)$ and factoring